Stay in touch

 Live vaccines contain a small amount of live virus or bacteria.
 These could be harmful and cause infections.

 If you’re planning a trip and need vaccinations, discuss this with your treatment team.

-If someone you live with needs to have a live vaccine speak to your specialist or GP.
+If someone you live with needs to have a live vaccine speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.

-Anyone at risk of a weakened immune system, and therefore more likely to get an infection, should have the flu vaccine.
+Anyone at risk of a weakened immune system, and therefore more prone to infection, should have the flu vaccine.
 This includes people having, or due to have, treatment for breast cancer.
 The flu vaccine is not a live vaccine so doesn’t contain any active viruses.
-If you’re already having treatment, talk to your treatment team about the best time to have your flu jab.
+Talk to your treatment team about the best time to have your flu jab.

 Being diagnosed with breast cancer can make you feel lonely and isolated.

-If you would like any further information and support about breast cancer or just want to talk things through, you can speak to one of our experts by calling our free Helpline on 0808 800 6000.
+For further information and support or to talk things through, you can speak to one of our experts by calling our free Helpline on 0808 800 6000.